Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/competition/area-53-scrimmage.typ

   auton: "Tie",
   awp: false,
   strategy: [
     We did the same strategy as last round.
-Push triballs to our alliance partner as having them score for us ],
+Push triballs to over to AHC so that they can score the triballs into our goal.
+  ],
   auton_notes: [
     Nobody had a working auton
   ],
   match_notes: [
     - Our battery died midway through the match
-  - 3700 AHC struggled to scored as 53F played defense heavily on them
+    - AHC struggled to score as 53F played defense heavily on them

-  ],
+    - Our strategy failed, but only because our battery died, not because of driver mistakes ],
   subsystems: (
     overperformed: "Intake",